 The Arlo and Arlo Pro cameras are 100% wireless.
 The Arlo Pro 2 has Wi-Fi, but needs to be powered via a cable.
 The base stations (if applicable) require a wired ethernet connection to connect to the internet.
 Cameras have built-in motion sensors, infrared night vision and smart home compatibility with third-party platforms.
 The Arlo cameras pair seamlessly with Alexa and allow you to remote connectivity with their iOS and Android apps.
 They also offer a baby monitor feature.

 Reolink's Argus cameras extremely durable and weatherproof.
 Each camera offers motion detection sensors and night vision capabilities as well as two-way communication with individuals in view of the camera.
 While the cameras currently use Wi-Fi or ethernet for connectivity, cellular service will be available soon.

 Neither company requires contracts.
-Cloud storage is an option with Arlo but it is a month-to-month offering with no service agreements.
+Cloud storage is an option for a month-to-month fee.

 The Arlo Pro camera can be purchased for $250 while the Arlo Pro 2 can be found for $300.
 Prices may differ depending on where you choose to shop.
 If you choose the premier plan, you will pay $10 a month or $100 a year for 10 cameras.
 You will receive 30 days of storage for your videos.
 If you choose the elite plan, you will pay $15 per month for 15 cameras or $150 for the entire year.
 With this plan, you get 60 days of cloud storage.